sreejith-nk/Finance-Arcana/README.md

 Now we deployed the model on a platform called Streamlit share, and we have provided the links and video recording (the clarity is a bit low) in the submission.

 After searching for a company, you will get the full form, the sentiment score, the trading performance as well as a brief description on how to read the graphs.

+Running on local syste.
+1. Clone this repo on your pc.
+2. Run the following command

+`streamlit run Main.py`